 These are just some of the amazing parallels between these two holy days.
 For more details, feel free to read at the links I've provided below.

 When we study about the history and meaning of the divinely consecrated feast of Shavuot, our understanding and appreciation of the Day of Pentecost are deepened.
-Isn't it exciting to see how God's revelation of Himself 1200 hundred years earlier was mirrored and enhanced at Pentecost?
+Isn't it exciting to see how God's revelation of Himself 1500 years earlier was mirrored and enhanced at Pentecost?
 What an amazing God!

 After those days, says the LORD, I will put my law in their inward parts, and write it in their hearts; and will be their God, and they shall be my people.